Types of Violence

 Sexual violence can range from sexual harassment (such as unwanted/ inappropriate sexual remarks or physical advances) to sexual assault (non-consensual sexual contact) to sexual exploitation.

-This is also referred to as domestic violence and intimate partner violence.
-Relationship violence occurs when one person tries to control the other through emotional, physiological, or physical means.
+This is also referred to as relationship violence, domestic violence, or intimate partner violence.
+Interpersonal violence occurs when one person tries to control the other through emotional, physiological, or physical means.